YahyaMorta/yahya_mortassim_use_case/readme.md

 ### Introduction

-This repo contains an Airflow DAG that outputs a (New Line Delimited Json file)[http://ndjson.org/].
+This repo contains an Airflow DAG that outputs a [New Line Delimited Json file](http://ndjson.org/).
 An output file example is located in the output_files directory.

 In this example, we use docker-compose to set up airflow.
-Install (Docker Desktop)[https://www.docker.com/products/docker-desktop/].
+Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 Airflow LocalExecutor is used for running tasks.